KV Jubb Fellow 2015

 The KVF Jubb Fellowship was established to honour the remarkable contributions of Professor Ken Jubb to the field of veterinary pathology, the international veterinary profession, and the University of Melbourne.

-From 3-14 August, Dr Leighton will share his expertise in veterinary pathology and wildlife disease surveillance and management with the University and the wider community.
+Dr Leighton shared his expertise in veterinary pathology and wildlife disease surveillance and management with the University and the wider community in August, 2015.

 Dr Leighton is a professor emeritus in the Department of Veterinary Pathology at the Western College of Veterinary Medicine, University of Saskatchewan.